darkwyld/SimpleESI/REFERENCE.md

 ##### 2.2. `(string) oauth_uri`

 The URI of the SSO OAuth2 server.
-Can be changed when necessary and must end with a `/`-character.
+It can be changed when necessary and must end with a `/`-character.
 The default is `https://login.eveonline.com/oauth/`.

 ```php
 $esi->oauth_uri = 'https://sisilogin.testeveonline.com/oauth/';